Mbappe limps out of PSG's match with Lyon due to injury | Goal.com

 Until there is a scan, it is impossible to know how long Mbappe will be out for.

 Given the striker's reaction on the bench, however, it is unlikely to be a lengthy absence.
-It seems likely, however, that he will feature in France's forthcoming World Cup qualifiers against Ukraine at home then Kazakhstan and Bosnia and Herzegovina away.
+He is a doubt to feature in France's forthcoming World Cup qualifiers against Ukraine at home then Kazakhstan and Bosnia and Herzegovina away.

 PSG, meanwhile, face a huge week following the international break.
 They face fellow Ligue 1 title rivals Lille at home on April 3 then tackle Bayern Munich away on April 7.
 It would be a major blow if he were to miss these games.